kkwong44/wordpuzzles/README.md

 ___
 ## How to Play
 * Instruction will be given to the player at the beginning of the game.
-* The aim of the game is to find a hidden word in a puzzle grid
+* The aim of the game is to find a hidden word in a puzzle grid.
 * For each puzzle, a clue about the hidden word is display on the screen.
 * Base on the clue, player need to find the word in the puzzle grid.
 * Solve the puzzle by entering the answer.